Published by:

 • As a zodiacal constellation, Gemini is highly important for astrology, as it is considered one of the twelve signs that guide the actions and behavior of humans on Earth.
 It is considered a person has Gemini as a sun sign if born between May 21 and June 21—a date that does not match with current astronomical cycles.

-See also Sagittarius Sun Gemini Moon Personality
+See also Virgo Sun Gemini Moon Personality

 GEMINI CONSTELLATION MYTH AND HISTORY.